 There are many amazing books and articles that illuminate the complex and multifaceted nature of racism in the United States.
 We encourage you to expand your genuine curiosity and do your own research.

-Diversity & Inclusion Professionals (DAIP) is a non-profit, networking and professional development organization that promotes equity and inclusion as important elements of business and community success.
+Diversity & Inclusion Professionals (DAIP) is a local non-profit, networking and professional development organization that promotes equity and inclusion as important elements of business and community success.

 Visit DAIP.US to learn more